Miss Scarlet and The Duke 1×02 “The Woman in Red” Spoilers Ahead

 Eliza and William are then seen questioning Edward Butler, who informs them that Sebastian Ridley did commit suicide because Edward did not want to run off together, and Edward got knocked out trying to prevent the suicide.
 Edward thanks Eliza for proving his innocence, but states that he’ll never be able to walk the earth as a truly free man.
 Meanwhile, Tabitha Butler is arrested for theft and obstruction of justice.
 William realizes that Eliza knew Tabitha wasn’t on the train, and tells her that it doesn’t make him look good to his superiors.
 There’s a tone of pride and confidence in Eliza’s voice as she responds that he can “handle anyone”, to which he replies “I cannot handle you”.
 And if that’s not enough to make you melt into a puddle, he follows the quip with an intense stare that indicates that he does not mind one bit.
 Even though Eliza’s actions seemingly undermine anything William says to her, she thinks highly of him and values his commanding presence among others.
 William concedes that she is the exception and as such, when it comes to her, she’ll always be treated differently.

-During the end of the episode, Eliza returns home and finds Rupert in the kitchen while Mrs. Parker is waiting on her.
+During the end of Miss Scarlet and The Duke 1×02, Eliza returns home and finds Rupert in the kitchen while Mrs. Parker is waiting on her.
 Rupert tells Eliza his mother is here about the lease renewal and that he tried speaking to her about it.
 Honestly, what a damn good friend.
 It’s such a shame his mother isn’t as pleasant.
 He’s also nervous that Eliza may say something about his sexual orientation to his mother; she quickly and firmly assures him that she will not share his secret.
 Eliza then meets with Mrs. Parker and pays the money owed in full.
 She then pays Ivy and reveals she’s hired a “debt collector”.
 The next shot is of Moses, who visits the household that Eliza tried to break into in the beginning of the household, asking the meddlesome daughter to speak with her father.

 Born and raised in Los Angeles.
 Fluent in sarcasm and film references.